Harp Medical Center

 The Medical Center contains a memorial room containing Dr. Harp's instruments, an examining couch, and his black satchel.
 The groundbreaking shovel is displayed in the foyer and a portrait of Dr. Harp is located in the waiting room.

 For many years students from the Middletown Valley of Frederick County Maryland have been offered scholarships by the Board of Directors of the Dr. J. Elmer Harp Medical Center to pursue medically related careers.
 Three of these scholarships have been provided through the estate of Jane Harp in honor of her father, for whom the Center is named.
-The fourth scholarship was established by William H. Browning to honor his friend Gloria M. "Stretch" Grossnickle who participated in the founding of the Center.
+The fourth scholarship was established by William H. Browning Jr. to honor his friend Gloria M. "Stretch" Grossnickle who participated in the founding of the Center.
 In the 2014—2015 award cycle each of the scholarships will be for $9,000.
+Over the years, scholarships totaling $205,500 have been awarded.

 Dr. J. Elmer Harp Family Memorial Scholarship